LogtalkDotOrg/logtalk3/examples/document_converter/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.
-This example is only supported when using LVM (with its `jni` plug-in installed), SWI-Prolog, or YAP as the backend compiler.
+This example is only supported when using Arriba/LVM (with its `jni` plug-in installed), SWI-Prolog, or YAP as the backend compiler.

 This is a simple example of using a Java library for converting documents to text using the Apache Tika Java library, which you **must** download